 Here are few of the best swimsuits & swimwear brands for plus sized women:

-- Cocoship and Cupshe (on Amazon): I was shocked to find that Amazon, of all places, is one of the best places to shop for plus-sized swimsuits.
+- Cocoship: I was shocked to find that Amazon, of all places, is one of the best places to shop for plus-sized swimsuits.
 Sometimes when I buy clothing on Amazon, there’s no guarantee that what I receive will fit – or be of decent quality.
-But I’ve found TWO brands on Amazon that are actually phenomenal, with a wide range of cute swimwear in inclusive (if somewhat odd) sizing!
+But I’ve found a brand on Amazon that is actually phenomenal, with a wide range of cute swimwear in inclusive (if somewhat odd) sizing!
 I’ve been wearing these for about five years now (I have like … 5 pairs of the same suits in different colors, because when you find The One, you stock up!) and they’ve all held up over years of travel, saltwater, hot tubbing, mineral hot spring-ing, and wear & tear!
 This is my favorite suit of all time, thanks to the high-waisted ruched bottoms, which are universally flattering.
 (Note that with their weird sizing, I’m a 3XL.)
 I’ve also got this suit (because I’m a sucker for houseplant prints).

-- Cacique Intimates, which is owned by Lane Bryant, sells incredibly cute swimwear in sizes 0-28.
-Let me repeat that: SIZE ZERO through SIZE TWENTY-EIGHT.
-Like, you would be CHALLENGED to not find a swimsuit that fits you at Cacique.
+- Cacique Intimates, which is owned by Lane Bryant, sells incredibly cute swimwear in sizes 0-28 – we love the inclusivity!
 Also, because Cacique is a lingerie company at heart (pro tip: their underwear is amazing too), their swim tops are supportive AF.
 Their site lets you shop for underwire and no-wire swimsuits, plus every style of swimsuit you can think of, from sexy string bikinis to no-BS activewear.
 And their cover-ups are hella cute, too!
-As a certified plant lady, I’m currently obsessed with this suit and this matching romper.

 For more swimsuit recommendations, I’ve created a guide to the best swimsuits for curvy girls, which I’ll keep updating as I find more swimsuits!
 (Have any tips?
 Drop a comment below!)